 Best Restaurants in Fort LauderdaleOur favorites include some of this destination's best restaurants—from fine dining to simple fare.

 You'll find casual fare and fun places to go just south of Las Olas Boulevard: At Tom Jenkins' Bar-B-Q, the sauce makes the meal.
 Down-home accompaniments such as cornbread muffins and sweet potato pie further explain the long lines at this self-serve barbecue joint, where smoky aromas penetrate the air and the rustic décor meets expectations.
-Pizza lovers can load up on their favorite toppings or order a classic Italian dish with a glass of wine at Bravo Ristorante.

 Where to Eat in Fort Lauderdale

 Elegant décor, a sophisticated menu and a refined, tuxedo-garbed wait staff transform ordinary Chinese dining into an epicurean event at Rainbow Palace.
 Duck and shrimp preparations are standouts.

 Sea Watch on the Ocean specializes in fresh seafood dishes, ocean views and island-casual ambience.
 Whet your appetite with crab-stuffed artichoke hearts or Bahamian conch chowder, and then try a tempting seafood bouillabaisse or salmon roasted in white wine.
 Steak and poultry entrées are equally imaginative.